Amul: Early years (1946-1970)

+The White Revolution (1970 onwards)

 The cooperative was further developed through the efforts of Verghese Kurien and H. M. Dalaya.
 Dalaya's innovation of making skim milk powder from buffalo milk was a technological breakthrough that revolutionised India's organised dairy industry.
 With Kurien's help, the process was expanded on a commercial scale, which led to the first modern dairy cooperative at Anand.
 This cooperative would go on to compete against the established players in the market.

 The success of the trio (T. K. Patel, Kurien, and Dalaya) at the cooperative's dairy soon spread to Anand's neighbourhood in Gujarat.
-Within a short span, five unions in other districts—Mehsana, Banaskantha, Baroda, Sabarkantha, and Surat – were set up, following the approach sometimes described as the Anand pattern.
+Within a short span, five unions in other districts—Mehsana, Banaskantha, Baroda, Sabarkantha, and Surat—were set up, following the approach sometimes described as the Anand pattern.

 In 1970, the cooperative spearheaded the "White Revolution" of India.
 To combine forces and expand the market while saving on advertising and avoiding competing against each other, the Gujarat Co-operative Milk Marketing Federation Ltd., an apex marketing body of these district cooperatives, was set up in 1973.
 The Kaira Union, which had the brand name Amul with it since 1955, transferred it to GCMMF.
 Technological developments at Amul have subsequently spread to other parts of India.

+Under the leadership of Tribhuvandas Patel, in 1973, Amul celebrated its 25th anniversary with Morarji Desai, Maniben Patel, and Verghese Kurien.

 In 1999, it was awarded the "Best of All" Rajiv Gandhi National Quality Award.
 In 2025, Amul was ranked third most valued brand in India in the YouGov India Value Rankings 2025.

-Organisation: 3 tiers of hierarchical co-operative societies
+Organisation: Three tiers of hierarchical co-operative societies

 Amul operates on a three-tier co-operative society model of dairy development is a structure, where milk producers form the village level dairy cooperative societies, federated under a milk union at the district level which are further federation as member unions at the state level.
 Amul at village and district level is managed by the elected officials.
 The three-tiered structure, known as the "Anand Pattern of co-operative societies", has the following hierarchical levels: